2000 Half Dollar Value Checker: Errors List, “P”, “S” & “D” Mint Mark Worth

 Price by 1-70 Grade (Latest Auction Records Included)

-The auction market reflects this accessibility through consistent pricing patterns for various grades over recent years.
+The auction market reflects this accessibility through consistent pricing patterns for various grades.

 Date PlatformPrice Grade

-Market activity demonstrates steady collector interest despite the coin’s common status in most conditions.
+Market activity demonstrates steady collector interest despite the coin’s common status at most grade levels.

 Market activity: 2000-P Half Dollar